 Well, let me tell you - today’s your lucky day!
 In this tutorial, I’m going to tell you all about the best Ripple wallets available.
 We’ll talk about Ripple in general (why it’s as cool as it is) and then transition into the wallet guide.
-Hot wallets, cold wallets - we’ll cover it all.
+Hot wallets, cold wallets (such as Ledger and Trezor) - we’ll cover it all.

 First things first - let’s get something straight.
 Because you came here for a Ripple wallet, I assume that cryptocurrency is what you have in mind.
 Well, I don’t know if you knew this, but Ripple is the name of the company that created the coin, not the coin itself.
 The actual cryptocurrency is called XRP.
 However, as time went on, people just got used to calling the crypto-coin Ripple.
 And that’s all good - to avoid confusion, I will also be referring to the coin as “Ripple” (unless stated otherwise).

 So, what is Ripple?
 Well, to put it simply, Ripple (XRP) is a centralized cryptocurrency created as a mean for faster money transfers.

 Note that the keyword in that description is centralized.
 This is one of the main unique features that the XRP coin has.